xidsyed/blog/content/posts/Components in Hilt.md

 ### Conclusion

 There you have it, folks!
-Components in Dagger Hilt are like the backstage VIPs, ensuring everything runs smoothly in your Android app.
+Components in Dagger Hilt ensure everything runs smoothly in your Android app.
 From scoping to lifecycle management, they've got it covered.
-Stay tuned for the next article, where we'll dive into the fascinating world of scoping in Dagger Hilt.
+Stay tuned for the next article, where we'll dive into [[posts/Dependency Binding in Hilt|dependency binding]] and how it works, and the different ways to do it.

-### Outro: What's Next?

-Curious to learn more about scoping in Dagger Hilt?
-Don't worry, we've got you covered.
-Dive deeper into the magic of scoping in the next installment of our series.
-Click [here](#) to explore further!

----

-This integration provides a comprehensive overview of components, modules, and the dependency container in Dagger Hilt, setting the stage for further exploration.

-### What's Next?

-Any discussion about components in would be incomplete without talking about scoping in Dagger Hilt?
-Don't worry, we've got you covered.
-Dive deeper into the magic of scoping in the next installment of the series.
-Read on [[posts/Scoping in Hilt|Scoping in Hilt]] to explore further!